hdl-registers/hdl-registers/doc/sphinx/rst/field/field_integer.rst

 Some interesting things to notice:

 1. There is only one register, at index 0.
-2. The first field is nine bits wide, occupying bits 8 down to 0, while the second one is three bits wide, occupying but 11 down to 9.
-3. VHDL supports integer types natively.
+2. VHDL supports integer types natively.
    For each field there is a sub-type that is a properly ranged ``integer``.
-4. For each integer field, there are conversion functions for
+3. For each integer field, there are conversion functions for

    a.
 Converting from the integer type to ``std_logic_vector``.
    b.
 Slicing a register value at the correct range and converting from ``std_logic_vector``